Chicken as food: History

 The modern chicken is a descendant of red junglefowl hybrids along with the grey junglefowl first raised thousands of years ago in the northern parts of the Indian subcontinent.

 Chicken as a meat has been depicted in Babylonian carvings from around 600 BC.
 Chicken was one of the most common meats available in the Middle Ages.
 For thousands of years, a number of different kinds of chicken have been eaten across most of the Eastern Hemisphere, including capons, pullets, and hens.
 It was one of the basic ingredients in blancmange, a stew usually consisting of chicken and fried onions cooked in milk and seasoned with spices and sugar.

 In the United States in the 1800s, chicken was more expensive than other meats and it was "sought by the rich because [it is] so costly as to be an uncommon dish."
 Chicken consumption in the U.S. increased during World War II due to a shortage of beef and pork.

+In the post-World War II period, the USDA along with the A&P and others embarked on a program to breed the chicken of tomorrow.
+The techniques of Robert Bakewell (agriculturist) were employed.
+This led to the creation of the Cornish Rock Cross in the late 1940s - a chicken with an efficient feed conversion ratio (FCR), speedy to rear, and good meat quality.
+A documentary The Chicken of Tomorrow was made.
+The trends for improved FCR and quality have continued, and the adoption of this higher-yielding chickens spread from USA to Europe and beyond.
+The trend for improvements in efficiency has continued since then, alongside changes in animal welfare.

 In Europe, consumption of chicken overtook that of beef and veal in 1996, linked to consumer awareness of bovine spongiform encephalopathy (mad cow disease).

 357 million tonnes of meat were produced in 2021, 53% more than in 2000, with chicken meat representing more than half the increase.
 Chicken meat was the most produced type of meat in 2021 just ahead of pig meat.
+Fast-growing breeds such as the Cobb 500 and Ross 308 are used in mass agricultural production of meat chicken.
+Some countries are moving towards some slower-growing breeds, such as the Hubbard JA787, or introducing standards for higher welfare.